allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ### Framework-independent response
 In order to handle the next requirements in our plan we have to change the logic a bit — add the possibility of returning spring-specific response entities from the executor itself.
-To make our code reusable in a non-spring world (ktor, anyone?) we separated plain executor from spring specific decorator, so that it is possible to use this code easily in other frameworks.
+To make our code reusable in a non-spring world (ktor, anyone?) we separated the plain executor from spring specific decorator, so that it is possible to use this code easily in other frameworks.

 ```kotlin
 data class UseCaseApiResult<API_OUTPUT>(